Saikat248/Saikat248.github.io/_projects/ssa.md

 category: work
 ---

+# Get the Code

+Click the [Link](https://github.com/anooplab/ssa) for the Github repo of the SSA code

 # Stochastic Modelling of Chemical Reaction Systems

 Chemical reactions are usually modelled by using the ordinary differential equations